rust-lang/prev.rust-lang.org/faq.md

 Rust started with a goal of creating a safe but usable systems programming language.
 In pursuit of this goal it explored a lot of ideas, some of which it kept (lifetimes, traits) while others were discarded (the typestate system).
 Also, in the run up to 1.0 a lot of the standard library was rewritten.
 Some of this was out of a desire to improve the old versions of the APIs.
 Some of it was out of a desire for improved Windows support.

+#### How does Rust language versioning work?

+Rust maintains three "channels": stable, beta, and nightly.
+Stable and beta are updated every six weeks, with the current nightly becoming the new beta, and the current beta becoming the new stable.
+Language and standard library features marked unstable or hidden behind feature gates may only be used on the nightly channel.

+Anything marked stable will not change without a major version update with three exceptions:

+- Fixing compiler bugs
+- Patching safety holes
+- Changing type inference to require new annotations

+For details, read the Rust blog post ["Stability as a Deliverable."](http://blog.rust-lang.org/2014/10/30/Stability.html)

 #### What IDE should I use?

 There are a couple developing options: [RustDT](https://github.com/RustDT/RustDT) is a Rust plugin for Eclipse, while [SolidOak](https://github.com/oakes/SolidOak) is a from-scratch Rust IDE.
 Both are solid options for a Rust IDE.
 Rust also integrates well with a variety of text editors.
 Detailed information about both text editor and IDE support can be found at [areweideyet.com](http://areweideyet.com/).